David A. Reid

 The Field Museum of Natural History, Anthropology Alliance Summer Fieldwork Internship, Intern

 University of Illinois at Chicago, Chancellor's Fellowship for Graduate Research: “Geoarchaeological Investigations of the Ocoña Valley, Southern Peru: Prehistoric State Expansion during the Middle Horizon (AD 600-1000).”, Principal Investigator

 University of Illinois at Chicago, Provost Award: “Desert Roads and Waystations: Prehistoric State Expansion in Southern Peru during the Middle Horizon (A.D.
 600-1000).”, Principal Investigator

-Bauer, B.S., J. Fonseca Santa Cruz, D.A.
-Reid and J.C.
+D.A.
+Reid, B.S.
+Bauer, J. Fonseca Santa Cruz, and J.C.
 Sierra Palomino (In Press)

 Sandweiss, D.H. and D.A.
 Reid (2016)